tomasbjerre/git-changelog-lib/README.md

 ## Helpers

 Some [helpers](/src/main/java/se/bjurr/gitchangelog/api/helpers) are implemented in this library.
 And users can also add more helpers as described in [Handlebars](https://github.com/jknack/handlebars.java).
+If you add your own helpers, using Javascript, you will need to add a scriptengine like [Nashorn](https://central.sonatype.com/artifact/org.openjdk.nashorn/nashorn-core/overview) to your classpath.

 ### `ifReleaseTag <Tag>`